“To Leap is our duty, we Leap for the love of the Earth.”

 “Uh… thanks for everything.
 You’ve been really nice to me.”
 Friedel was reluctant to leave to her room like most of the others were doing.

 “That is why I am a Moth.
 Have a pleasant night.”
-Mien bowed and stepped backwards to leave.
+Mien bowed and stepped backward.

 Friedel panicked for a moment.
 “Er… Mien!
 Wait.
 How will I find you if I have questions?
 Or if I need you?”